Microphysiological Systems (MPS)

 Supporting Adoption of MPS for COVID Research

-NICEATM and collaborators are organizing a working group, the MPS for COVID Research (MPSCoRe) working group, that will coordinate the use of MPS to reduce animal use in studies of COVID-19 and future emerging infectious diseases.
+NICEATM, the UK National Centre for the 3Rs (NC3Rs), and collaborators are organizing a working group, the MPS for COVID Research (MPSCoRe) working group, that will coordinate the use of MPS to reduce animal use in studies of COVID-19 and future emerging infectious diseases.
 Information about activities of the MPSCoRe working group will be posted on this webpage.
+Those interested in participating in working group activities should contact organizers with their name, role, and area of expertise.

-A feature article published online July 28 in Drug Discovery Today reviews MPCSCoRe activities in the context of the broader effort to apply MPS to the development of therapies for COVID-19.
+A feature article published in July 2021 in Drug Discovery Today reviews MPCSCoRe activities in the context of the broader effort to apply MPS to the development of therapies for COVID-19.

 Kleinstreuer N, Holmes A. 2021.
 Harnessing the power of microphysiological systems for COVID-19 research.
 Drug Discov Today.